What is cervical dysplasia?

 - smoking cigarettes

-If you are sexually active, a condom might reduce your risk of getting HPV.
-But the virus can still live on the skin surrounding the genitals not covered by the condom.
+If you’re sexually active, a condom or other barrier method might reduce your risk of getting HPV.
+But the virus can still live and be passed on the skin surrounding the genitals not covered by the condom.

 Many times, LSIL goes away on its own.
-Your doctor might recommend a follow-up Pap test after several months to monitor the cell changes.
-If your doctor is concerned, or you have high-grade changes, a colposcopy may be done.
+Your doctor might recommend a follow-up Pap test after several months or

 The doctor can then take a small piece of cervical tissue, called a biopsy, to send to a lab for further testing.
-If a biopsy shows dysplasia, it is then classified as cervical intraepithelial neoplasia (CIN).
+If a biopsy shows dysplasia, it’s then classified as cervical intraepithelial neoplasia (CIN).

 There are three categories of CIN: